rinoScremin/Open-Cluster/README.md

 NEW UPDATES THE PROGRAM WORKS MUCH BETTER NOW!!!

-right now matrix operations are not happening parallel like they should. (fix coming later today!)

-but code is much cleaner and more efficient
+code is much cleaner and more efficient!!!

-####FIX COMING SOON FOR MUCH BETTER PERFORMANCE###
+BELOW ARE OUTPUT FROM THE FRONT END
 ======================================================================
 🏁 INITIALIZATION COMPLETE
 ======================================================================